vaibhavisonawane98/StanTecAssignmentLuceneSearch/README.md

 Using [Lucene.NET](https://lucenenet.apache.org/) and .NET Core, build an easy-to-use and visually pleasing web-based search application.

 ## Basic Features: ##
-- The website should load and index some randomly generated or selected test data.
+- For test data, use the included movies.csv file.
-- Your test data can be anything you want but should be at least several thousand records.
+- The website should load and index the test data.
 - The app should allow the user to enter keywords and find your indexed content.
 - Your app should also feature a responsive design to ensure it renders well for a variety of screen sizes and resolutions (responsive).

 ## Advanced Features: ##
- - Stemming should be used – for example, when searching for “engineer”, the search should also return results for “engineering”, “engineers”, and “engineered”.
+ - Stemming - when searching for “engineer”, the search should also return results for “engineering”, “engineers”, and “engineered”.
- - Spell checking should present corrected search terms for user misspellings.
+ - Spell checking - present corrected search terms for user misspellings.
- - Related search terms could be displayed when a user has searched, suggesting alternate keywords related to what they’ve already searched for.
+ - Related search terms - after a users searches, suggesting alternate keywords related to what they’ve already searched for.
- - Auto-complete should suggest search terms as the user types in the search box.
+ - Auto-complete - suggest search terms as the user types in the search box.
- - Attach meta-data to your indexed records and provide faceting options for the user to filter by.
+ - Faceting - Provide faceting options for the user to filter by.

-You don’t have to code all these features!
+You don’t have to code all of the advanced features!
 Choose the features you want to implement – the scope can be as simple or complex as you want, but we want to see polish.
 We leave it a little ambiguous on purpose, please feel free to be creative and show us how you like to design and write code.

 ## We’re looking for the following: ##